abaikov/cnstra/packages/core/README.md

 > **Zero dependencies:** CNS has no third-party dependencies, making it suitable for any JavaScript/TypeScript environment - browsers, Node.js, serverless, edge functions, React Native, or embedded systems.

-> **Not pub/sub:** there are no ambient listeners or global `emit`.
+**No pub/sub:** there are no ambient listeners or global `emit`.
 Only the **signal you return** from a dendrite continues the traversal; returning `null`/`undefined` ends that branch.
 Hop limits guard against cycles.

+We follow the **IERG approach — Inverted Explicit Reactive Graph**.
+You explicitly stimulate the graph; reactions are local and deterministic; no background listeners or buses exist.

 ## 💡 Why CNStra

-We follow the ERG approach (Event → Reaction → Graph), not a raw Flux/event-bus.
+IERG is our inverted control flow: you start the run, we walk the reaction graph explicitly.
+This is not Flux and not an event bus.

 - **Deterministic routing**: signals are delivered along an explicit neuron graph, not broadcast to whoever “happens to listen”.
 - **Readable, reliable flows**: each step is local and typed; branches are explicit, so debugging feels like reading a storyboard, not a log stream.
 - **Backpressure & concurrency**: built‑in per‑stimulation and per‑neuron concurrency limits keep workloads controlled without custom plumbing.
-- **Saga‑grade orchestration**: ERG already models long‑running, multi‑step reactions with retries/cancellation hooks (abort), so you rarely need to hand‑roll “sagas”.
+- **Saga‑grade orchestration**: IERG already models long‑running, multi‑step reactions with retries/cancellation hooks (abort), so you rarely need to hand‑roll “sagas”.
 - **Safer than ad‑hoc events**: no hidden global listeners, no accidental fan‑out; every continuation must be returned explicitly.

 ## 🏗️ Core Model